Navigating the steps!

 I have represented several clients who are involved in an organization called Al-Anon.
 Al-Anon is a program for the families who have family members who should be in AA.
 One of the things that is taught in Al-Anon is a philosophy called “detachment with love,.”

 “Detachment with love means caring enough about others to allow them to learn from their mistakes.
 It also means being responsible for our own welfare and making decisions without ulterior motives-the desire to control others.”

-In other words, I think the best thing you can do is let go.
+I think the best thing you can do is let go.
 It is not going to be an easy thing when you care about someone it’s going to hurt.
 An author named Neil Gaiman wrote something I like about dealing with the loss someone you love “…You grieve.
 Then you continue with your life.
 And at times the fact of her absence will hit you like a blow to the chest, and you will weep.
 But this will happen less and less as time goes on… You are alive.
 So live”

 You can’t force someone to: